 - metabolic syndrome

-Due to its lack of symptoms, high blood pressure can inflict damage before you are even aware you have it, so don’t neglect regular blood pressure screenings.
+Due to its lack of symptoms, high blood pressure can inflict damage before you’re even aware you have it, so don’t neglect regular blood pressure screenings.
 Sometimes treating this condition involves medication.
-Talk to your doctor about the best treatment options for you.
-It’s also important to discuss any herbs or supplements with your doctor before taking any.
+Talk to your doctor about the best treatment options for you, which may include medication, lifestyle changes, or alternative treatments.
+It’s important to discuss any herbs or supplements with your doctor before taking them.
 Additionally, don’t stop taking any prescribed medications without speaking with your healthcare provider.